-As a web designer or small agency, WordPress site updates can be a lot of fun.
-You might get to do a full brand exploration, modernize a website, or explore brand new functionality that’s sure to “wow” your client.
+As a freelance or agency designer, updating WordPress sites can be a lot of fun.
+You might get to do a full brand exploration, modernize a website, or explore new functionality that’s sure to “wow” your client.

-But as you probably know, when the updates are for an eCommerce site…there are a few (okay, a lot) of things to consider before actually changing anything.
+But as you probably know, when the updates are for an eCommerce site, there are a number of things to consider before actually changing anything.

 In order to help you tackle these site updates while causing minimal downtime or lost sales, I’ve crafted this guide inspired by advice from Flywheel’s Happiness Engineers and members of our Agency Partners Program.